Imad-81/pool-maintenance/README.md

-# Pool Predictive Maintenance System — Spain (Alicante) Collective-Use Pools
+# Pool Predictive Maintenance System — Spain (Alicante) Collective-Use Pools (V3)

 A machine-learning-driven predictive maintenance pipeline for Spain collective-use pools.
-This system uses **XGBoost** to forecast water quality parameters (pH, free chlorine, turbidity), predict **when the next technician visit should occur**, and prescribe **precise chemical dosages** (in kilograms) for the technician to bring to the site.
+This system uses **XGBoost** to forecast water quality parameters (pH, free chlorine, turbidity), predict **when the next technician visit should occur**, alert on potential **chlorine safety breaches**, and prescribe **precise chemical dosages** (in kilograms) for the technician to bring to the site.

 The system is fully grounded in Spanish national and regional pool health regulations:
 * **Real Decreto 742/2013** (National Spanish water quality standards for collective-use pools).